 An important goal of the 2 pizza rule is to prevent groupthink, a phenomenon that occurs when a large group's need for consensus overrides the judgment of individual group members.
 The rule also discourages HiPPO, an acronym that stands for the "highest paid person's opinion" or the "highest paid person in the office."
 HiPPO describes the tendency for lower-paid employees to defer to higher-paid employees when a decision has to be made.

-The two pizza rule is often credited to Jeff Bezos, founder and CEO of Amazon.
-Bezos is known to have used two pizza teams to create a decentralized and innovative workplace environment when Amazon was a startup.
+The 2 pizza rule is often credited to Jeff Bezos, founder and CEO of Amazon.
+Bezos is known to have used 'two pizza' meetings and small project teams to foster a decentralized, creative working environment when Amazon was a startup.